Doc-Ninja/Collapse/README.md

 CHANGELOG

+v 0.3.4: Closed a ram leak introduced when fixing thecoefficents bug

 v 0.3.3: Corrected a major bug causing the RK4 coefficients to be all equal to k4.

 v 0.3.2: Rewriting of the equations in an equivalent form (no effect on the results), moved all the data arrays to the heap, added the parameter N to quickly write SIZE as 2^N +1.